+I C -1 I

 safe.
 The training will

 also include items such

 as social distancing

 spacing, cleaning our

 spaces, as well as best

 practices for coughing

 and sneezing.

 Campus/Department Action

 Principal/Executive

 Director: Communicate

 to campus/department

 staff the expectation for

 hand sanitizer to be

 available for staff and

 students at every

 building entrance, office

 area and in classrooms.

 Transition Time Level 2 (YELLOW) to Level 1 (GREEN) Transition Time Level 3 (RED) to Level 2 (YELLOW)

 2 Days District Action 2 Days District Action

-, • SEL & CH Team: 0,0 • SEL & CH Team:
+2 2 4 7 5 SEL & CH Team: 2 5 4 7 5 SEL & CH Team:

 Communicate cleaning Targeted health &

 protocols to campus and safety protocols to staff

 site leadership who will regain access

-• SEL & CH Team: to campus in a limited
+SEL & CH Team: to campus in a limited

+·

 Communicate F2F health capacity.

-• & safety protocols to cupucity.
+& safety protocols to

 staff, students, and

 families

-SEL &amp; CH Team:
+SEL & CH Team:

-Communicate to staff and families that
+Communicate to staff

+and families that

 students and staff are

 encouraged to bring their

 own facial coverings

 (cloth or disposable)

 from home.

 Campus/Department Action

 Principal/Executive

 Director: Communicate

 to custodial staff the

 need to enhance current

 cleaning protocols

 throughout the day.

 Principal/Executive

 Director: Communicate

 to identified staff the

 requirement for face

-l I 1 coverings (cloth or
+coverings (cloth or

+throughout the day. • Principal/Executive Director: Communicate to identified staff the requirement for face